ShareStats/itembank/README.md

-# itembank
+# ShareStats itembank

-Repository for all the ShareStats items
+This repository contains all the ShareStats items.